kparc/kcc/README.md

 <a name="style-bad"></a>
 -------------------

 **Bad form** in k is code bloat.
-Avoid writing extra code as much as you can — there is too much of it written already.
+Avoid writing extra code if you can — there is too much of it written already.
 Look to remove any inessential code, yours or not.
-But if you have to write more, make sure it is useful, secure, compact, maintainable and scalable.
+But if you have to write more, make it is useful, secure, compact, maintainable and scalable.

 ### remarks on parlance